nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Module**: The subject that the student is currently taking
+* **Tutorial**:  The classes of a particular module, that can be chosen by the student, that is, it can vary from student to student taking the same module.

 --------------------------------------------------------------------------------------------------------------------